Little Lulu: Comic strips and comic books

 A daily comic strip, entitled Little Lulu, was syndicated by the Chicago Tribune-New York News Syndicate from June 5, 1950, through May 31, 1969.
 Artists included Woody Kimbrell (1950–1964), Roger Armstrong (1964–1966), and Ed Nofziger (1966–1969).

-Little Lulu appeared in ten issues of Dell Comics' Four Color comic book series (#74, 97, 110, 115, 120, 131, 139, 146, 158, 165), before graduating to her own title: Marge's Little Lulu in 1948.
+Little Lulu appeared in ten issues of Dell Comics' Four Color comic book series (#74, 97, 110, 115, 120, 131, 139, 146, 158, 165), before being certified to her own title: Marge's Little Lulu in 1948.

 With the Dell Comics/Western Publishing split that created Gold Key Comics, Little Lulu went to Gold Key with issue No. 165.
 Tubby got his own comic series from 1952 to 1961, first appearing in Four Color No. 381, 430, 444, and #461; then his own title Marge's Tubby from No. 5 thru 49.
 In this series, Tubby had his own adventures without Lulu, especially with the Little Men from Mars.

 Upon retirement, Marge sold Little Lulu to Western Publishing.
-The comic was re–named Little Lulu with No. 207 (September 1972).
-Publication of the comics ceased in 1984 (with issue No. 268, the last few under the Whitman Comics name), when Western discontinued publishing comics.
+The comic was renamed Little Lulu with No. 207 (September 1972).
+Publication of the comics stopped printing in 1984 (with issue No. 268, the last few under the Whitman Comics name), when Western discontinued publishing comics.
 Artist Hy Eisman retained stories intended for #269–270 (scripted by Paul Kuhn) because the artwork was returned to him after the comic was cancelled.
 Three of these are to be reprinted in the Lulu fanzine The HoLLywood Eclectern (HE).
 "The Case of the Disappearing Tutu", slated to be the lead story in Little Lulu No. 270, appears in HE No. 47 (2008).

 There were also two giant-sized Annuals (#1–2, 1953–1954), 14 Dell Giants (with seasonal and other themes), a regular-sized unnumbered special on visiting Japan and three Gold Key Specials (two with Lulu on Halloween and summer camp and one with Tubby and the Little Men from Mars).
 Lulu also appeared in 20 issues of March of Comics and was reprinted in several Golden Comics Digests.

 Between 1985 and 1992 Another Rainbow Publishing published a hardbound 18-volume set, the Little Lulu Library, collecting the stories in the Four Color issues, plus the regular series through No. 87.

-While Western Publishing's Little Lulu stopped being released in 1984, in Brazil new Lulu stories, penned by local artists, kept being published by Editora Abril.
+While Western Publishing's Little Lulu stopped being released in 1984, in Brazil, new Lulu stories, penned by local artists, kept being published by Editora Abril.
 Primaggio Mantovi was responsible for overseeing the production.
 Luluzinha, Abril's main monthly Lulu comic series, ended in 1993.